walk the Thames Path

 Oxford has its own calendar because of the University term time.
 April and May are quiet.
 June and July are particularly busy.
 It then gets quiet again in August but picks up again in September and October.

-Until you reach Reading there are no peak periods to report.
-Again, Saturday’s are particularly busy because of weddings.
+Until you reach Reading there are no peak periods to report other than Saturday’s, which are particularly busy because of weddings.
+In fact, some hotels insist on 2 night stays!

 In Reading itself, be aware that Reading Festival, held during August bank holiday, can cause accommodation congestion.